gengyu89/gengyu89.github.io/_posts/2020-09-13-leetcode-journey.markdown

 **Preface**

 In geological sciences or other academic fields related to scientific computation, many people believe that the programming they learned is somehow close to software engineering (SE) or computer science (CS), which is why I am bothering myself explaining the basics.
 In my opinion, it is very naive to say these things.
+Programming can be either (1) analyzing data or (2) making software.
+When people run FDTOMO, ASPECT, TOMOG3D, BurnMan, FEniCS, etc. to solve geophysical problems, what they are doing is mainly (1).

-After so many years of studying both computer science and geophysics, I can see these two subjects have completely different focuses, and when people state "similar", they probably do not understand the theories.
+Unfortunately, data analysis does not touch the core concepts of computer science quite much, which makes geophysicists incapable of becoming developers without having a firm background in CS.
+Algorithms, data structures, UI design, and API development... these skills are much more important as a software engineer.
+After so many years of studying in both computer science and geophysics, I can see these two subjects have completely different focuses, and when people state "similar", they probably confuse the theories.

-> A real programmer does not believe these.
+> A real programmer does not believe it.
 They should have done a lot more research before drawing this conclusion!

 **Why are data structures and algorithms so important?**

 Software development, in real cases, relies on a variety of comprehensive skills.
 "Design patterns for solving algorithmic problems" - like many university programs taught us - are ideal abstractions of real-world problems.
-Merging software modules by multiple developers, compiling and fixing a package in a modern environment, or for some reason remaking something from scratch, etc. will definitely bring more pain than designing and implementing algorithms.
+Merging software modules by multiple developers, compiling a legacy code and fixing incompatibility issues, or for some reason remaking something from scratch, etc. will definitely bring more pain than designing and implementing algorithms.

 Nevertheless, efficiency is still one of the most difficult aspects of programming, for that reducing the execution time of a section of code requires far more knowledge than making it work.
 Most IT companies' job interviewers evaluate their interviewees' abilities from the way they answer algorithmic problems.
 It has been widely addressed that algorithm engineers are paid higher salaries than other software developers, although some do not agree.
 In any case, "data structures and algorithms" are primary skills for programmers to go to their dream places (prestigious companies like Nvidia, for example).

 ![rb_tree](/img/in-post/post-leetcode-journey/Red-black_tree_example.png)

-From the micro-level, concepts like graph theory and discrete mathematics used by computer scientists determine how items/objects can be allocated in computer memories and how each record can be accessed from its neighbors efficiently, which usually results in an impact on execution efficiencies.
+From the micro-level, concepts like graph theory and discrete mathematics<sup>[1]</sup> used by computer scientists determine how items/objects can be allocated in computer memories and how each record can be accessed from its neighbors, which usually results in an impact on execution efficiencies.
 Although this may not matter for small problems, the effect accumulates and eventually becomes significant as a project grows.
 Concerns about these aspects make CS/SE significantly different from other subjects that require code writing skills.

+[1] Compared to CS, the geophysical way of programming is much more intuitive.
+In most cases, you only need to transform some equations into source codes.

 Thanks to the innovative application of Red-Black Trees (time complexity: O[log N]) in the Linux kernel, searching in a dataset containing 1,000,000,000 elements requires 30 comparisons only.
 In contrast, a naive approach (time complexity: O[N]) usually requires many more operations than this.
 Since 2012 while studying in Canada, I have been fascinated by many coding contests, including the most well-known [Google Code Jam](https://codingcompetitions.withgoogle.com/codejam).
 In the computer industry, many people like me believe that skills in writing efficient codes make a gigantic difference (not only for ACM, mainly), for which I have been working much harder on learning algorithms rather than the syntactic aspect of programming languages.